bengineer19/kyber-collateral-liquidation/README.md

 Note: this a proof-of-concept demo.

+## Note
+The main thing in this repo that's important is the `Loan.sol` file.
+Most other things are development gubbins.
+The meat of the demo is in the [front-end repo](https://github.com/bengineer19/kyberloan-frontend).

+The contract isn't designed to be deployed from truffle, but by the demo interface through web3js when required.

 ## Running Ganache
 To make the Kyber smart contracts available locally, we use the setup described [here](https://github.com/KyberNetwork/workshop).